jsabhiram/jsabhiram/README.md

 fun_facts:
   - "I debug better with music 🎵"
   - "I dream in component trees 🌳"
-  - "Dark mode is life 🌙"
-  - "I can center a div... sometimes 😅"
   - "Semicolons are optional, right? 🤔"
 ```